Angela Hill: UFC return

 A rematch with Tecia Torres was expected to take place on December 12, 2020, at UFC 256.
 However, Hill was forced to pull out from the event due to testing positive for COVID-19.

 Hill was scheduled to face Ashley Yoder in a rematch of their 2017 bout on February 27, 2021, at UFC Fight Night 186.
 However, day of the event it was announced that the bout was scrapped from the card after one of Yoder's cornermen tested positive COVID-19.
 The bout was rescheduled and took place at UFC Fight Night: Edwards vs. Muhammad on March 13.
 Hill won the fight via unanimous decision.

 Hill was scheduled to meet Amanda Ribas on May 8, 2021, at UFC on ESPN 24.
 However, the day of the event Ribas was removed from the bout due to COVID-19 protocols and the bout was cancelled.
 The bout was rescheduled for UFC Fight Night 189 on June 5, 2021.
 Two weeks later, the pairing was scrapped once again as Ribas was still suffering from lingering COVID-19 symptoms.
-Hill lost the fight via unanimous decision.

 The rematch with Tecia Torres was rescheduled and took place on August 7, 2021, at UFC 265.
 Hill lost the fight via unanimous decision.

 Hill faced Amanda Lemos, replacing Nina Nunes, on December 18, 2021, at UFC Fight Night 199.
 Hill lost the bout via split decision.
 10 out of 11 media scores gave it to Hill.
 This bout earned the Fight of the Night bonus award.

 Hill faced Virna Jandiroba on May 14, 2022, at UFC on ESPN 36.
 She lost the bout via unanimous decision.

 Hill faced Lupita Godinez on August 13, 2022, at UFC on ESPN 41.
 She won the fight via unanimous decision.

 Hill faced Emily Ducote on December 3, 2022, at UFC on ESPN 42.
 She won the bout via unanimous decision.